- Accordion

 requiredanddisabledstates

 Buttons are disabled when the value reaches the minimum or maximum limit.
+The decrement button is also disabled while the value is null.

 Placeholder display shows custom text when value is null, useful for "Any" or "None" states.